Deep Distance Sensitivity Oracles: Theoretical Analysis

 Our research is motivated by the following lemma from Afek {\sl et al.}.

 \begin{lemma}\cite{MPLS} After $k$ edge failures in an unweighted graph, each new shortest path is the concatenation of at most $k + 1$ original shortest paths. \end{lemma}

 In other words, the replacement path can be defined using so called pivot nodes that specify at which nodes in the graph the shortest paths may be stitched together.
 In this work we are interested in the failure of a single node, which is equivalent to the failure of its incident edges.
 The number of concatenations (and with that the number of corresponding pivots) required to obtain the replacement path then depends on the degree of the failed node.
 While in real-world networks the average degree is often rather small, finding suitable pivots remains a hard task.
 To overcome this problem, we consider an approximate setting, where we allow for a slack in the quality of the obtained paths (they may be longer than a shortest replacement path) but where only one pivot node is used.
-From the theoretical perspective Lemma~\ref{lem:k-fails} proves that for a single edge failure it is sufficient to find a single pivot.
-To give more insights about the theoretical background of the case where a single pivot is enough, we present a simplification of the proof of Lemma~\ref{lem:k-fails} below.
+From the theoretical perspective, the following lemma is a special case of Lemma~\ref{lem:k-fails} for the case of a single edge failure.

 \begin{lemma} After an edge failure in an unweighted undirected graph, each new shortest path is the concatenation of at most two original shortest paths. \end{lemma}